Powerlifting? Me? But I’m A Girl!

 As soon as we got out of earshot, I asked my husband if I had built my biceps too much or had put on enough muscle to look manly.
-Treading very carefully here, he assured me that my hard work in the gym had paid off with some great definition, but he did not think I looked at all manly.
-He looked at his training partner/coach with that look that said without any words, “Compliment her quickly, or she will harp on this for the next several hours and ruin our evening.”
+Treading very carefully here, he assured me that my hard work in the gym had paid off.
+I had some great definition, but he did not think I looked at all manly.
+He looked at his training partner/coach with that look.
+The look that said “Compliment her quickly, or she will harp on this for the next several hours and ruin our evening.”
 Being a good friend and also sensing the dangerous turn the night could take, his coach spent the next few minutes telling me how hot and feminine I was.
 Crisis averted!

 My workouts at the time were all over the place….the focus and intensity almost gone.
 That day, I decided that this was something I wanted to train for, and I could not wait to get back home and back to the gym!
 On Sunday after that fateful weekend, I completely reworked my whole my program and regrouped to train as a powerlifter.
 After my first workout, I was hooked.
 I have to tell you it has been one of the most empowering decisions I ever made, and I encourage everyone to at least give it a try.
 If you are brave or curious enough to step outside your comfort zone, there are 3 simple steps that I had to take and so must you:

 I have been to and competed in several meets, and although there may be one or two women that look like the stereotype, most are incredibly feminine women who just happen to be strength junkies.
-Most of the women you will see will look more like the woman in video pictured here.
 There are a variety of ages as well.
 I have seen female lifters as young as 13 and as old as 74.
 I was impressed that the sport had such a long “career” for lifters.

 Cardio alone is not a great way to keep your body fit and healthy.
-Our bodies are made to get used to what we do with them, so you have to keep increasing your work load to keep getting the results you want.
+Our bodies are made to get used to what we do with them.
+You have to keep increasing your work load to keep getting the results you want.
 It is difficult to find the time to keep increasing your time doing cardio.
 That is where your weight training comes in, and with power lifts, you can feel strong in the process.

 I am not delusional, so I know not everybody wants to put on the sexy singlet and compete.
-But you can still use a powerlift style workout to lose fat, improve your strength and get rid of your stress.
-I started this journey, because I wanted to feel the rush of competition and have always liked working toward something specific, but I integrate this style workout even when I am not training for a meet.
+But you can still use a powerlifting style workout to lose fat and improve your strength.
+It can help you get rid of your stress.
+I started this journey, because I wanted to feel the rush of competition.
+I have always liked working toward something specific.
+But I integrate this style workout even when I am not training for a meet.
 If this is something you want to do, find someone that knows how to do the basic lifts.
-Good form with heavy weights is critical, so you may even want to hire a personal trainer that can make sure you are doing everything you need to do to keep from getting hurt.
+Good form with heavy weights is critical.
+You may even want to hire a personal trainer.
+This is so that can make sure you are doing everything you need to do to keep from getting hurt.
 Then put all fear aside and get ready to transform physically and mentally!